 When do I start my exit planning and how much is my company worth?
 We have gotten these questions for decades, especially from Baby Boomers.
 This question is often posed casually: “So what do you think, should I start my exit plan 2 years ahead, maybe 3 years ahead?”

 They often ask knowing the answer.
 They are trying to make themselves feel better because they haven’t created an exit plan and they know they should have started it long ago.
 They don’t know what their company is worth, but often get some outsized value stuck in their mind.
-If I respond that waiting until 24 months ahead of sale is ok, they can let themselves off the hook for not having an exit plan in place.
+If I respond that waiting until 24 months ahead of sale is ok, they can let themselves off the hook for not having an exit plan or succession plan in place.

 - Some say they are tired and would like to get out.
 They do not want to put in much more time or invest in building the value of the company.
 Yet, they are not satisfied with what it is worth today.